 Bar/Bat Mitzvah students are moving from childhood to adulthood, from learning to be responsible - to being responsible.
 As sons or daughters of the commandments, they commit themselves to be proud members of our ancient people.
 We celebrate this rite of passage on Saturday mornings at our Shabbat Service with the young person assisting in leading the service as well as chanting from Torah and Haftarah.
 Education through our religious school is required.
 We accomodate children with special needs and also welcome Adult Bar and Bat Mitzvah students.

-Rabbi Hachen offers group classes regularly for those interested in exploring conversion to Judaism.
+Rabbi Beal offers group classes regularly for those interested in exploring conversion to Judaism.
 Individual preparation is often available as well.
-The first step is to call her and set up a time to meet in person to discuss your spiritual journey.
+The first step is to call him and set up a time to meet in person to discuss your spiritual journey.

-Rabbi Hachen can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Ketubah (marriage document), to Kiddushin (Engagement) to Huppah (Marriage Canopy) to Nissuin (marriage ceremony) to breaking the glass.
-She will also counsel you, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
-In addition, Rabbi will also work with you in designing the ceremony, providing her knowledge and experience.
+Rabbi Beal can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Ketubah (marriage document), to Kiddushin (Engagement) to Huppah (Marriage Canopy) to Nissuin (marriage ceremony) to breaking the glass.
+He will also counsel you, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
+In addition, Rabbi will also work with you in designing the ceremony, providing his knowledge and experience.
 We also welcome you to have your "ufruf" pre-wedding blessing on a Friday night at our synagogue.

 Death and Dying